Tipphead/facebook_scrape_2021/README.md

  * It is my understanding that it is against Facebook Terms of Service to scrape data on users without their consent.
 That is why I did not focus on saving user names.
 Also, the post text was not scraped because for my particular project, it was not information that I was seeking.
 If you have any questions, feel free to comment here and I will do my best to assist you.
 This code works with Facebook as of 1/6/2021.

+# IF YOU SEE YOUR CODE HERE:
+  I apologize for not citing you.
+I gathered information from a number of sources.
+If you would like to be noted as a contributor, please contact me.